JacobSamro/iBeon/README.md

-iBeon
+iBeon 2
 =====

-Data Validation and Filtering Security Project.
+Enhanced Version of iBeon ( Data Validation and Filtering Security Project.)

-## About iBeon
+## About iBeon 2

 iBeon itself having several functions to filter and validate data.
 By using this you can make your project much more easier.

+Python Version is also availiable in this repo ( onside python/ folder)

 Overview of some of the features: